karishmadhingra30/voiceInterviewAgent-sprint/setup.md

 **Research takes a long time** — The first run triggers DSPy optimization on the training data, which takes 2-5 minutes.
 Subsequent runs load the saved optimized agent from `tests/optimization_results/optimized_agent.json` and are much faster (~20 seconds).

-**Vapi webhook not firing** — The server must be publicly reachable for Vapi to POST to `/vapi-webhook`.
-Use ngrok or similar for local testing: `ngrok http 8000`.
-Set the webhook URL in your Vapi assistant settings to `https://your-ngrok-url/vapi-webhook`.
+**Vapi webhook not firing** — Make sure ngrok is running and the webhook URL in your Vapi assistant settings matches the current ngrok URL (see Step 6).
+The URL changes every time you restart ngrok unless you have a paid plan with a fixed domain.

 **`VAPI_ASSISTANT_ID` not set** — You must create an assistant manually in the Vapi dashboard at least once.
 The system PATCHes this assistant with each session's content rather than creating a new one each time.